Front Office vs. Back Office: What’s the Difference?: №1

 Front Office vs. Back Office: An Overview

 The front office and back office represent distinct facets of an organization, each having unique locations, skills, responsibilities, and functions.
-Below, we highlight the primary distinctions between these two office types:
+Below, we highlight the primary difference between front office and back office:

 Front OfficeBack Office